I don't mind being open about the fact that I fell for a digital marketing scam enquiry I'd received through my website last week.

 Typical Online Freelancer Enquiry Scams

-Scams come in all weird kinds of shapes and varieties - that's probably just a byproduct of the evolution of the internet over the years - from your more sophisticated Whatsapp scams that target those vulnerable people who happen to be looking for a fulltime job (often immitating HR departments of genuine legit companies), to those that are just trying to pull some kind of generic fast one.
+There are your more sophisticated Whatsapp scams that target those vulnerable people who happen to be looking for a fulltime job (immitating HR departments of genuine companies), through to those that are just trying to pull some kind of general fast one.

-Online Marketing Phishing Scams
+Online Marketing Phishing Scams - How They Operate

 I think that there are scammers out there who continuously target a range of businesses in the marketing and consultancy space, so their likely hitlist will include: